High Frame Rate Video Reconstruction based on an Event Camera: Introduction

-In this paper, we first introduce our previous approach (the EDI model) in Sec.\ref{sec:EDI}.
-Then, we build an extension framework based on multiple images and describe the approach in Sec. \ref{sec:mEDI}.
-The extensions are as follows: \begin{enumerate}[1)] \item We propose a simple and effective model, named \textbf{multiple Event-based Double Integral (mEDI)} model, to restore better high frame rate sharp videos.
-The model is based on multiple images (even blurred) and their corresponding events. \item Using our formulation of {\bf mEDI}, we propose a stable and general method to generate a sharp video under various types of blur by solving a single variable non-convex optimization problem, especially in low lighting condition and complex dynamic scene. \item To solve the energy function, we give a new solution to reduce the computational complexity with the Fibonacci Sequence. \item The frame rate of our reconstructed video can theoretically be as high as the event rate (200 times greater than the original frame rate in our experiment).
+The extensions are as follows: \begin{enumerate}[1)] \item We propose a \textbf{multiple Event-based Double Integral (mEDI)} model to restore better high frame rate sharp videos.
+The model is based on multiple images (even blurred) and their corresponding events. \item Our \textbf{mEDI} is able to generate a sharp video under various types of blur by solving a single variable non-convex optimization problem, especially in low lighting condition and complex dynamic scene. \item We develop a simple yet effective optimization solution.
+In doing so, we signiﬁcantly reduce the computational complexity with the Fibonacci sequence. \item The frame rate of our reconstructed video can theoretically be as high as the event rate (200 times greater than the original frame rate in our experiment).
 With multiple images, the reconstructed videos preserve more abundant texture and the consistency of natural images. \end{enumerate}